What is priority need?

 If you have priority need

-If we have reason to believe you are homeless, eligible for help and may be in priority need, we will provide you with temporary accommodation.
-We will do this until we have made a decision on whether you are in priority need.
+If we have reason to believe you are homeless, eligible for help and may be in priority need, we will offer you temporary accommodation until we have made a decision on whether you are in priority need.

-Once we have assessed you as having priority need, we will then work with you to find suitable longer-term accommodation.
+Once we have assessed you as having priority need, in addition to offering you temporary accommodation, we will then work with you to help you find suitable longer-term accommodation - this could be through the housing register or through other suitable avenues such as private rented.

-• If we offer you suitable accommodation and you refuse it, we will have no further duty to help you.
+- If you refuse it, we will have no further duty to help you.